-But to reinforce the comment above, word count is not the determining factor here.
+But to reinforce the comment above, minimum word count is not the determining factor here.
 It is how much content is needed to cover the topic in a way that is better and more thorough than the competition.

 Word count is just one element that helps the crawler to identify how in-depth the content is.
 Google would rather have 1000 words of quality information than 5,000 words of fluff.
 Instead, focus on the purpose of the content.
 Meet the user's needs instead of worrying about word count.